-- · the statement of comprehensive income;
+- the statement of comprehensive income;

 - the balance sheet;

-- the statement of changes in equity;
+- the cash flow statement;

-- · the statement of cash flows; and
+- the statement of changes in equity; and

 - the related notes 1 to 22.

-The financial reporting framework that has been applied in their preparation is applicable law and IFRSs as adopted by the United Kingdom.
+The financial reporting framework that has been applied in their preparation is applicable law IFRSs as issued by the IASB and adopted by the United Kingdom.